Your guide to visiting Lake Superior in spring

 With Agawa Bay beach to one side and lush forest on the other, you’ll find a variety of bird families here–everything from shorebirds, to raptors, to warblers.

 Drop by the Visitor Centre to chat with a Park Naturalist and borrow a birding kit with a pair of binoculars if you don’t own a pair!
-All-terrain wheelchairs are also available for free to take down the trail, making this the most accessible birding location in the park.
+An All-terrain wheelchair is also available for free to take down the trail, making this the most accessible birding location in the park.

 Cedar Waxwing in blossoming tree